machinetranslate/machinetranslate.org/events/wmt.md

 In **yes or no constituent judgement**, for each input, humans rank the acceptability of the outputs of an automatically selected syntactic constituent.

-Yes or no constituent judgement was first added as an official ranking for WMT08.
+Yes or no constituent judgement was added as an official ranking for WMT08.

 ### Direct assessment

 In **direct assessment**, for each input, humans rate the output from each system with an absolute score or label.
 The sequence-level ratings can then be used to calculate system-level ranking.

 Direct assessment was first added as an investigatory ranking for WMT16.